-49ers legend Dwight Clark fighting ALS
+Football greats Dwight Clark, Gale Sayers battle brain diseases

 Story highlights

-The neurodegenerative disease -- also known as Lou Gehrig's disease -- disrupts the connection between the brain and the muscles and can eventually leave sufferers paralyzed but with brain function, or "locked-in.
+The neurodegenerative disease -- also known as Lou Gehrig's disease -- disrupts the connection between the brain and the muscles and can eventually leave sufferers paralyzed but with brain function, or "locked in."

-Some experts have hypothesized that this may be due to exposure to repeated head trauma.
+Some experts have hypothesized that the condition may be due to exposure to repeated head trauma.

-In an open letter on his website, Clark said that he had constant pain in his neck since his football days and in September 2015 developed weakness in his left hand.
-Months later he was diagnosed with ALS.
+In his letter, Clark said that he had constant pain in his neck since his football days and in September 2015 developed weakness in his left hand.
+Months later, he was diagnosed with ALS.

 "While I'm still trying to wrap my head around the challenge I will face with this disease over the coming years, the only thing I know is that I'm going to fight like hell and live every day to the fullest," Clark wrote.